burnskp/notes.nvim/README.md

     Parameters:
       {float} (`string?`) opens in a floating window if set to float

-:ProjectScratch {float}
+:ProjectNote {float}

-    Opens scratch.md for the current project.
+    Opens a specific note for the current project.

     Parameters:
       {float} (`string?`) opens in a floating window if set to float